 Many psychotherapy techniques are seen to be useful in the treatment of GAD.
 Cognitive behavioral therapy helps the individual to recognize unreasonable thought processes and modify his/her behavior accordingly.
 Exposure and desensitization helps one to overcome specific fears.
 Applied relaxation techniques help the individual to gain more control over the physical symptoms that occur during moments of extreme anxiety.
 Breathing exercises, visualization, meditation and yoga are techniques that can help.
 Biofeedback is yet another technique that uses sensors attached to the skin to recognize and control changes due to anxiety on physiological parameters such as pulse, muscle tone, temperature, etc. Hypnosis is sometimes made use of to reveal the cause of the anxiety.

 Generalized Anxiety Self Help Treatments

-There are a number on the market today but we have one that we particularly recommend – follow the link below to read all about it and how it works:
+Having GAD can be very frustrating but do not lose hope because it is not impossible to manage.
+There are some amazing self help treatments on the market today but we have one that we particularly recommend – follow the link below to read all about it and how it works: